 - Information about the training content is readily available from the course provider (e.g., course outline, online training materials).

 Saskatchewan Polytechnic provides training and offers a few delivery options.
 For most growers, the appropriate course is Agriculture Applicator, (Pest 167).
 If pesticide applications will be made in a Greenhouse, there is a specific course called Greenhouse Applicator (Pest 170) that growers should take.
 The “Home Study” course costs $275, and a four-day in-class course is $595 (the in-class courses are not offered as often).
-Information about Saskatchewan Polytechnic courses can be found here.
+Information about courses can be found on the Saskatchewan Polytechnic website.